KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     {% hint style='tip' %}If you place your cursor on any HTML element, Atom will underline the matching opening or closing tag for you. {% endhint %}

-    3. Inside that about `div, we'll title the section.
+    3. Inside that about `div`, we'll title the section.
 Since this is the third most important heading on the page we'll use an `h3` tag.
 Place the text "About" between the tags.

 6. Repeat this process twice more for the Menu and Contact sections.